allartk/leaflet.offline/README.md

 * position: position of the control default 'topleft'
 * saveText: html to show on save button
 * rmText: html to show on remove button
-* confirm: args are layer and function that should be called when use confirms
+* confirm: a function with args layer and a callback function that should be called when user confirms download

 #### L.control.savetiles methods